 It would be hard to find a kid that doesn't like the zoo, especially the Lincoln Park Zoo, with its historical architecture and world-class wildlife exhibits nestled among lagoons and mature trees not far from Chicago's downtown.
 Families traveling on a budget will appreciate the fact that the zoo is open free of charge 365 days a year.
 Lake Shore Drive and Fullerton Parkway, 312-742-2000.

-An alternative to Lincoln Park is the Brookfield Zoo, located in the nearby western suburb of (you guessed it) Brookfield.
-Brookfield Zoo is spread out over 200 acres and offers larger, cageless exhibits such as Tropic World, a massive indoor habitat with three distinct environments filled with primates from around the globe.
+An alternative to Lincoln Park is Chicago Zoological Society's Brookfield Zoo, located in the nearby western suburb of (you guessed it) Brookfield.
+Brookfield Zoo is spread out over 200 acres and offers larger, cage-less exhibits such as Tropic World, a massive indoor habitat with three distinct environments, filled with primates from around the globe.
 1st Avenue and 31st Street, Brookfield, Ill., 708-688-8000.

-The TILT experience allows guests to experience Chicago from a new angle from an enclosed, glass-and-steel moveable platform that holds up to eight people at a time.
+The TILT experience at 360 CHICAGO Observation deck allows guests to experience Chicago from a new angle from an enclosed, glass-and-steel moveable platform that holds up to eight people at a time.
 It allows guests to experience views of the Windy City, including 360-degree views spanning four states.
 It also showcases unparalleled views of the lake and the city skyline as well as interactive learning opportunities.
+The Signature Room, located on the 95th floor, is also a Chicago staple and one-of-a-kind dining experience.
 875 N. Michigan Ave., 94th Floor, 888-875-8439.